Crime in Chicago: Policing

-In the years between 1875 and 1920 Chicago had a depletion of conviction rates.
-This was a result of the exoneration and acquittals of criminals.
-This was due to Cook County government and the jurors who listened to these cases.
-During this period, the Progressive Era, the first juvenile system was created by Chicago officials and, to make the court system more organized and specific, specialized courts, like those for domestic disputes, were created.
+During the Progressive Era, the first juvenile system was created by Chicago officials and, to make the court system more organized and specific, specialized courts, like those for domestic disputes, were created.
 Not only did the court and corrections systems change, there was also a change in policing.
 Divisions and squads became specialized on particular types of crime.
 The courts began to incorporate specialists, like scientists and psychologists, to make the trial and evidence more reliable and trustworthy.

 Chicago was among the first U.S. cities to create an integrated emergency-response center to coordinate the response to natural disasters, gang violence, and terrorist attacks.
-Built in 1995, the center is integrated with more than 2000 cameras, communications with all levels of city government, and a direct link to the National Counterterrorism Center.
+Built in 1995, the center is integrated with more than 2,000 cameras, communications with all levels of city government, and a direct link to the National Counterterrorism Center.
 Police credited surveillance cameras with contributing to decreased crime in 2004.

 In 2003, the Chicago Police Department began installing POD's (Police Observation Devices) in high-crime areas.
 The cameras are able to rotate 360 degrees and zoom to a fine level of detail.
 The devices are also bulletproof, operable in any weather condition, record continuously and switch into night-vision mode after dark.
 POD's are used to monitor street crime and direct police deployment.
 Data from the cameras is wirelessly transmitted to the Chicago Crime Prevention and Information Center (CPIC) which can individually control any camera.
 Over 20,000 cameras currently operate in Chicago.
 In addition to PODs, colloquially referred to as "blue-light cameras", the city has added general surveillance cameras to CTA stations, buses, Chicago Housing Authority buildings, public buildings and schools.
 This has prompted harsh criticism from privacy advocates and the ACLU who called the program "A pervasive and poorly regulated threat to our privacy".

 The Chicago Police Department has also been criticized for its liberal use of the controversial "stop-and-frisk" policy.
 For decades, the policy gave officers much more autonomy to conduct stops and pat-downs if there exists a reasonable suspicion that a suspect might be armed and dangerous.
 The ACLU has claimed that the policy unfairly targets African Americans, who accounted for nearly 75% of those stopped in 2014, even though they account for a third of the city's population.
 The Chicago Police Department confiscated almost 7,000 firearms in 2014, about 583 per month.
 The stop-and-frisk policy was largely abandoned by CPD in early 2016.